Picture of Melton truck loaded driving in the sunset

 Another important thing drivers should be doing is ramping up their pre-trip inspections.
 Checking the items that are focused on during Blitz Week is important, but ensuring you are taking the time to review all systems thoroughly and schedule maintenance in advance if you think it’s necessary.

-It’s important for drivers and carriers to closely monitor ELDs, electronic logs, to ensure they are accurately logging the hours to remain in compliance.
+It’s important for drivers and carriers to closely monitor electronic logging devices (ELDs) to ensure they are accurately logging the hours to remain in compliance.
 It is of the utmost importance that drivers are taking their breaks and driving only within regulated hours; not only to avoid penalization, but to make sure you are well rested and alert enough to drive safely.
 To learn more about driver safety, regulations, and other trucking topics, you can view more of our blog posts below.